ifAegis/banishingCube/README.md

 With your bucket now created, go to the left side and click on "Workers & Pages"

-Create your first worker, under whatever name pleases you
+Create your worker, under whatever name pleases you

 Go to Settings, then Variables, and scroll down to add an R2 Bucket binding

 Use the variable name R2_BUCKET, and bind the bucket you just created

-Edit the code of your worker.
+Edit the code of your worker

 Copy and Paste the code from worker.js into your worker, and click "Deploy" on the right side